Skip to main content

 FAQ: If our state maintains a higher level of state share than what is required in our election account, how much interest and match should we report?

 Answer: The best practice is to only report on the required match amount and associated interest.
-If it is too burdensome to separate the match and interest funds, you may overreport on match and associated interest.
+You may overreport on match expended through associated interest in line 10j.
 Please keep a record of this in the comments section of the FFR.
 Note that all identified income and expenses on the FFR are subject to audit review.

 Exceptions